Classic Nintendo Games are (Computationally) Hard: Super Mario Bros.

 \fi

 \iffull

 \fi

 Now we present the Clause gadget, illustrated in Figure~\ref{fig:mario_clause}.
 The three entrances at the bottom correspond to the three literals that are in the clause.
-When the Clause is visited, Mario hits the item block, which releases a Star into the area above, which will bounce around until Mario comes through the Check path to pick it up, allowing Mario to traverse through the Firebars safely.
+When the Clause is visited, Mario hits the item block, which releases a Star into the area above.
+The Star will bounce around that area until Mario comes through the Check path to pick it up, allowing him to traverse through the Firebars safely.
 Without a Star, Mario cannot get through the Firebars without getting hurt.
+Note that, despite the fact that a Star's invulnerability effects on Mario last just a few seconds, the Star itself never vanishes until it is collected by Mario.

 \iffull

 \fi

 \ifabstract